CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 - preserving commitments
 - smoothing or flagging unexplained drift

-Continuity therefore functions as the error-stabilization layer of the meaning pipeline.
+Continuity is the error‑stabilization layer of the meaning pipeline.

 ---